brianalwillis/wireshark-packet-analysis/README.md

 ---

-### Step 3: Analyze the `Dos/DDos Attack` in Wireshark
+### Step 3: Analyze the `DoS Attack` in Wireshark

 <img width="1472" height="781" alt="Lab 27" src="https://github.com/user-attachments/assets/d2f2c75e-0275-471c-8c60-84c719c7f316" /></br>

-The purpose of this simulated DoS/DDoS attack was to demonstrate how excessive `ICMP` traffic can overwhelm a target system and be identified using Wireshark and monitoring tools.
+The purpose of this simulated DoS attack was to demonstrate how excessive `ICMP` traffic can overwhelm a target system and be identified using Wireshark and monitoring tools.
 In this setup, the attacker VM (`10.10.10.100`) flooded the victim VM (`10.10.10.50`) with high-speed ping requests using `ping -f`, simulating a basic `ICMP flood` attack.
 As a result, Wireshark recorded a total of `26,170` ICMP packets in `5 seconds`, consisting of both echo requests and replies.
 This volume of traffic visibly increased network and CPU load on the victim, effectively modeling how even a single host can disrupt service availability.
 The simulation allowed for real-time visibility into attack patterns and reinforced the importance of detecting early indicators of denial-of-service behavior.

 ---